 - Build confidence and become comfortable in a clinical setting.

-A practice of the evaluation, documentation, diagnosis, and treatment of the wide range of problems common in primary care and family medicine.
+Family medicine, pediatrics, women's health, and behavioral/mental health is a practice of the evaluation, documentation, diagnosis, and treatment of the wide range of problems common in primary care and family medicine.
 The student will develop proficiency in office procedures commonly performed in a family medicine office.

 The elective rotation is designed to reinforce education in an area requiring additional training, enhance clinical education in a specialized area, or to further a student's education in an area of particular interest.